Bread Stuffing with Herbs

 Stuffing or dressing?
 My mom and I used to go round and around about what its called.
 She called it stuffing because she cooked it stuffed inside the bird.
 For faster roasting and food safety reasons, I prefer to cook it separately in a shallow casserole, hence the term dressing.

 No matter what you call it, you can’t serve a traditional Thanksgiving dinner without it.
-Here’s my recipe, a take on my mom’s traditional turkey stuffing or turkey dressing with herbs, fennel and leeks.
+Here’s my recipe, a take on my mom’s traditional turkey stuffing or turkey dressing with herbs, fennel and leeks, my bread stuffing with herbs.

 One year it hit me that my mom would not live forever.
 If I wanted to make her traditional turkey stuffing I’d better pay attention.
 Notebook in hand, I followed her around the kitchen one Thanksgiving, documenting her every step.
 Because she never used a recipe, I made her measure everything she used.